-According to the American Social Health Organization, one out of four teens in the United States becomes infected with an STD each year.
+According to the American Social Health Association, 1 out of 4 teens in the United States become infected with an STD each year.
 By the age of 25, half of all sexually active young adults will get an STD.

 STDs are serious illnesses that require treatment.
-Some STDs, like HIV, cannot be cured and are deadly.
+Some STDs, like HIV, can't be cured and are deadly.
 By learning more, you can find out ways to protect yourself from the following STDs.

-Sometimes, there are no symptoms of STDs.
-If symptoms are present, they may include one or more of the following:
+Sometimes there are no symptoms of STDs.
+If you have symptoms, they may include one or more of the following:

 - Discharge from the penis or vagina.
 Vaginal discharge may have an odor.